 What is a State of California lost title bond or donated bond?
 The State of California’s lost title or donated bond, also known as a motor vehicle ownership surety bond in California, protects against any defect in title due to incorrect or incomplete evidence of ownership.
 Who needs this bond?
 A vehicle owner who has received incorrect or incomplete evidence of ownership or has lost the evidence of ownership of a vehicle has the option of using the bonded title procedure to transfer ownership.
 What is the amount of the bond?
 The amount of the surety bond required must be equivalent to the fair market value of the vehicle.
 Contact your local California DMV office to learn how to determine fair market value.
 For more information on California’s lost title or donate bond requirements, visit the State of California’s website.
 What is the process to obtain the bond?
 Colonial offers the direct and digital way to obtain a lost title/donated bond.
 We are the insurance company — which means no agent, no broker, and no middleman.
 The steps are easy — get a quote online, fill out your information, and enter your payment method.
-Your bond will be ready for e-file or print instantly.
+Your bond will be ready for print instantly.
 It’s that simple!
 What does the bond cost?
 A lost title/donated bond is reasonably priced and easy to obtain.
 You may notice that with other insurance agents and middlemen, your premium rate will fluctuate and include additional hidden fees and costs.
 Colonial offers our lowest possible rate.
 Premium is based on the amount of the bond required by the State of California Department of Motor Vehicles.
 Does it matter where I get the bond?
 It is important to understand how surety bonds work, and who is the insurance company issuing your bonds.
 It is easy to obtain a lost title/donated bond when you deal directly with a quality insurance company licensed to write surety bonds.
 Colonial is an A (Excellent) rated insurance company by A.M.
 Best that has been incorporated since 1930.
 We are Treasury listed, and licensed and admitted in all U.S. states and territories.